F95-6XL/Point-Cloud-Registration/README.md

 is the observation term.

-Generelize the equation to all point pairs, which gives the observation equation in matrix form
+Generelize the equation to all point pairs, we have the observation equation in matrix form

 <div align=center>
 <img src="https://github.com/F95-6XL/Point-Cloud-Registration/blob/main/Images/eq3.PNG" height="30">
 </div>

-and the matrix **A** is the *k x 2* matrix contains normal vectors of map points, which gives the indications of the estimation in the consensus set.
+and the matrix **A** is the *k x 2* matrix contains normal vectors of map points.
+And here comes the difference.
+Instead of minimizing the residual *r* in common approaches, we focus on the information provided by the measurements.
+Matrix **A**  gives the indications of the estimation in the consensus set.
 The uncertainty of the measurement can be discribed by

 <div align=center>
 <img src="https://github.com/F95-6XL/Point-Cloud-Registration/blob/main/Images/eq4.PNG" height="40">